I2-Multimedia-Lab/PoLoPCAC/README.md

     --model_save_folder='./retrained_model/'
 ```

-(We speculate that the PoLoPCAC might performs better when trained on samples with simple attribute patterns, such as Synthetic 2k-ShapeNet)
+(The PoLoPCAC might perform better when trained on non-voxelized samples, such as Synthetic 2k-ShapeNet)

 ## Compression